 These were a few combinations of superkey that can identify the tuple value obsoletely.

 However, stu_rollno. and stu_Aadharno is also a candidate key that is also capable to fetch the tuple value uniquely.
 So stu_rollno. and stu_Aadhar will be a minimal superkey that can easily identify the whole tuple value.

 See, below another example for the same.

-So, here we can say that super is key is the strong combination of attributes that which provide a guarantee to provide the unique tuple value.
+So, here we can say that super is key is the strong combination of attributes that provide a guarantee to provide the unique tuple value.

 The super key is different from the composite key.
 If in a case we don’t have any candidate key in our relationship then the combination of a possible attribute that can uniquely identify a tuple value is known as a composite key.

 The super key is the strong key which assures a guarantee to identify the tuple uniquely.
 Let’s have a relation between one candidate’s key with some other attributes which are not a key.
 Then a super key can be all possible combinations of the candidate key with the other attributes of the relation|What is super key in DBMS|

 Hope! you would have enjoyed this blog post(What is super key in DBMS).
-Please feel free to write to us at [email protected] if you have any query regarding this blog post.
+Please feel free to write to us at [email protected] if you have any queries regarding this blog post.